rhit-netsos/netsec-public/docs/labs/lab2.md

 in the first two phases, except that we will be sending gratuitous ARP packets.

-I suggest you copy your code from **phase two** a new directory (call it `phase_four`) and rename your file to `send_gratuitous.c`.
+I suggest you copy your code from **phase two** a new directory (call it `phase_four`).
 It is better to start from send replies since a gratuitous packet is slight modification of reply packet.

 An ARP gratuitous message is an ARP reply with the following characteristics: